Have-Samuel/testing_Practice/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/mrEckendonk/jest-module-testing/issues).
+Feel free to check the [issues page]

 ## Show your support